-Teachers and teaching support staff will lead students to the Assembly Point and take a register.
-Staff roles and responsibilities for Register taking are described in the Staff Handbook.
+Teachers and teaching support staff will lead students to the Assembly Point and take a Register.
+Teachers and support staff responsible for taking the Register are described in the Staff Handbook and the Fie Safety Policy.

 6.7.8 Receptionists - Visitors and Staff Roll Call